UK Industrial Strategy

 Industrial Strategy Sector Mapping Guide

-The Data City’s Industrial Strategy Sector Mapping Guide provides a detailed framework and list of SIC & RTIC codes for defining and measuring the 8 high-value sectors using our RTIC-driven approach.
+The Industrial Strategy Sector Mapping Guide provides a detailed framework for defining and measuring the 8 high-value sectors using our RTIC-driven approach.
 Here’s what you’ll find inside:

 • Proposed sector definitions, mapped with RTICs and SICs.